trabalong/1.2-lab-list-comprehension/README.md

 ## Submission

 Upon completion, add your deliverables to git.
 Then commit git and push your branch to the remote.

+**Warning**: Make sure you have done the pull request, otherwise we won't be able to review your work.

 ## Resources